mariellePr/Extended-Logistic-Growth-Model/README.md

 Its purpose is to calibrate the two new models of cell proliferation presented in our associated paper using data from different studies on batch culture of different cell lines such as CHO.
 It organizes data from 5 different papers:
- * *logistic equations effectively model mammalian cell batch and fed-batch kinetics by logically constraining the fit*,  Goudar et al., 2005 (with data from Ljumggren, 1994 and Linz, 1997).
+ * *Logistic equations effectively model mammalian cell batch and fed-batch kinetics by logically constraining the fit*,  Goudar et al., 2005 (with data from Ljumggren, 1994 and Linz, 1997).
  * *Determination of Chinese hamster ovary cell line stability and recombinant antibody expression during long-term culture*, Bayley et al., 2012.
  * *Metabolite and transcriptome analysis of Campylobacter jejuni in vitro growth reveals a stationary-phase physiological switch*, Wright et al., 2009.